 If there’s someone whom you owe a debt of gratitude for guiding you at one of life’s crossroads, don’t wait to express your appreciation—in detail and, if possible, in person.

 - Learn To Forgive

 Let go of anger and resentment by writing a letter of forgiveness to a person who has hurt or wronged you.
 Inability to forgive is associated with persistent rumination or dwelling on revenge, while forgiving allows you to move on.

 Where you live, how much money you make, your job title and even your health have surprisingly small effects on your satisfaction with life.
 The biggest factor appears to be strong personal relationships.

 Getting plenty of sleep, exercising, stretching, smiling and laughing can all enhance your mood in the short term.
 Practiced regularly, they can help make your daily life more satisfying.

 There is no avoiding hard times.
 Religious faith has been shown to help people cope, but so do the secular beliefs enshrined in axioms like “This too shall pass” and “That which doesn’t kill me makes me stronger.”
 The trick is that you have to believe them.

-[This an excerpt from The New Science Of Happiness by Claudia Wallis in TIME, Jan 17, 2005.]
+[This an excerpt from the article The New Science Of Happiness by Claudia Wallis in TIME.]